huggingface/transformers/docs/source/en/quantization/quanto.md

 Note that serialization is not supported yet with transformers but it is coming soon!
 If you want to save the model, you can use quanto library instead.

 Quanto library uses linear quantization algorithm for quantization.
 Even though this is a basic quantization technique, we get very good results!
-Have a look at the following becnhmark (llama-2-7b on perplexity metric).
-You can find more benchamarks [here](https://github.com/huggingface/quanto/tree/main/bench/generation)
+Have a look at the following benchmark (llama-2-7b on perplexity metric).
+You can find more benchmarks [here](https://github.com/huggingface/quanto/tree/main/bench/generation)

 <div class="flex gap-4">
   <div>